as641651/Faster-RCNN-Torch/README.md

 ```bash
 th run.lua -init_rpn -eval
 ```
-Training or further finetuning caffe models in torch currently does not improve the performance.
+Training or further finetuning caffe models in torch currently does not improve this performance.